H-2A Adverse Effect Wage Rates

 On this page, employers seeking to hire temporary nonimmigrant workers under the H-2A visa classification can find the AEWRs covering the agricultural labor or services to be performed.
 This information will assist employers in understanding their potential wage obligations to workers and preparing job orders (Form ETA-790/790A) for review by the State Workforce Agencies (SWAs) and OFLC.
 The terms State and statewide include the 50 States, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
 Read additional background information on the AEWRs and how they are adjusted each year.

-- For field and livestock worker occupations, which represent the vast majority of agricultural jobs under the H-2A program, the OFLC Administrator continues to use the average annual hourly wage for field and livestock workers (combined) for the state or region, as reported by the U.S. Department of Agriculture's (USDA) Farm Labor Survey (FLS).
-See 20 CFR 655.120(b)(l)(i).
+For all non-range occupations, the OFLC Administrator determines the AEWR using the average annual hourly wage for field and livestock workers (combined) for the state or region, as reported by the U.S. Department of Agriculture's Farm Labor Survey (USDA FLS).
+See 20 CFR 655.120(b)(1)(i).

 Current Adverse Effect Wage Rates (AEWRs)